 Authority for legal deposit

-The Library and Archives of Canada Act is a federal statute that legally empowers LAC to collect and preserve Canada's published heritage.
+The Library and Archives of Canada Act is a federal law that legally empowers LAC to collect and preserve Canada's published heritage.
 The Legal Deposit of Publications Regulations provides details about material that is deposited.